Scaling Laws for Masked-Reconstruction Transformers on Single-Cell Transcriptomics: Limitations and Future Work

 \section{Limitations and Future Work}

-\paragraph{Confounded regime comparison.} The two regimes differ in both gene vocabulary size ($V$) and dataset size ($D$) simultaneously.
-This confounding prevents us from isolating the effect of each factor.
-Future work should construct a matrix of experiments varying $V$ and $D$ independently, \eg by building $V\!=\!512$ and $V\!=\!1{,}024$ datasets at matched cell counts (10k, 50k, 200k each).
+\paragraph{Incomplete deconfounding of data size and vocabulary size.} This paper establishes parameter scaling in one standardized $V\!=\!512$, $D\!=\!200$k setting and adds a fixed-$V\!=\!512$ data-size analysis, but it does not yet contain a full matrix varying $V$ and $D$ independently.
+Future work should construct matched datasets at multiple vocabulary sizes and cell counts so that $V$ and $D$ can be varied independently under a common preprocessing protocol.

 \paragraph{MSE as loss metric and derived entropy.} We use MSE as both the training loss and the scaling-law target.
-While we provide a preliminary entropy estimate of $\sim$2.30 bits per masked position for Regime~A (Section~\ref{sec:entropy}), this estimate relies on a Gaussian assumption applied post hoc to MSE values, rather than a natively trained information-theoretic loss.
-The Gaussian NLL values in our analysis are derived from MSE, not independently logged, so the two entropy derivations are not fully independent.
-To obtain a rigorous transcriptomic entropy estimate, future work should train with a parametric Gaussian NLL (predicting both $\mu$ and $\sigma^2$) or a discretized cross-entropy over binned expression levels.
+While we provide a preliminary entropy estimate of $\sim$2.30 bits per masked position for the standardized $V\!=\!512$ sweep (Section~\ref{sec:entropy}), this estimate relies on a Gaussian assumption applied post hoc to MSE values, rather than a natively trained information-theoretic loss.
+The Gaussian NLL values in the standardized 18-run sweep are derived from MSE, not independently logged, so the two entropy derivations are not fully independent.
+To partially test this approximation, we completed direct-logging XXS/TINY reruns under the same $V\!=\!512$, $D\!=\!200$k, 60k-step setup; the mean validation Gaussian NLL is within about 0.02 nats of the value derived from best validation MSE for both sizes.
+However, the standardized scaling table itself remains MSE-based, because we do not yet have a fully matched six-size direct-NLL rerun under the same sweep configuration, and the homoscedastic Gaussian conversion remains only approximate.
+To obtain a rigorous transcriptomic entropy estimate, future work should train with a parametric Gaussian NLL that predicts both $\mu$ and gene-specific $\sigma^2$, or with a discretized cross-entropy over binned expression levels.
 Additionally, the full $L(D)$ and $L(C_{\min})$ intersection experiment described by \citet{hoffmann2022chinchilla} is needed to disentangle data-limited from model-limited floors.

-\paragraph{Limited model size range.} While our seven presets span five orders of magnitude, the ``useful'' range for Regime~A is narrower: the XXS model (533 parameters) is too small to be informative about neural scaling behaviour, and models beyond L show no improvement due to the data constraint.
+\paragraph{Limited model size range.} While our six presets span five orders of magnitude, the ``useful'' range for the standardized sweep is narrower: the XXS model (533 parameters) is too small to be informative about neural scaling behaviour, and models beyond L were not included in the standardized sweep.
 A denser sweep in the $10^5$--$10^7$ range, with more seeds, would yield tighter confidence intervals on $\alpha$ and $c$.